 (a) As additional consideration for the Company entering into this Agreement, you agree that for a period of twelve months following the Termination Date, you shall not, directly or indirectly, (i) engage (either as owner, investor, partner, employer, employee, consultant or director) in or otherwise perform services for any Competitive Business (as defined below) which operates within a 100 mile radius of the location of any store of the Company or its affiliates or in the same area as the Company directs its mail order operations, provided that the foregoing restriction shall not prohibit you from owning a passive investment of not more than 5% of the total outstanding securities of any publicly-traded company, and (ii) solicit or cause another to solicit any customers or suppliers of the Company or any of its subsidiaries to terminate or otherwise adversely modify their relationship with the Company or any such subsidiary.
 The term "Competitive Business" means the retail, mail order and internet apparel and accessories business and any other business the Company or its affiliates is engaged in on the Termination Date.
-Notwithstanding anything herein to the contrary, the provisions of this Section 4(a) shall not apply in any of the following circumstances: (i) the Company terminates the Employment Period without Cause, (ii) you terminate the Employment Period for Good Reason or (iii) or the Company or you elect not to renew the Employment Period following its expiration pursuant to Section 2(a) above.
+Notwithstanding anything herein to the contrary, the provisions of this Section 4(a) shall not apply in any of the following circumstances: (i) the Company terminates the Employment Period following its expiration pursuant to Section 2(a) above.